e2b-dev/awesome-ai-agents/README.md

 A developer assistant able to make whole nodejs project with unlimited prompts
 <details>

-### How it works
+### Description
 - Provides a core prompt for building the foundation of your application
 - Allows you to add unlimited sections, each of which is a prompt representing a specific part of your app

-### Features
+- Features
 	- Friday utilizes GPT-4 for AI assistance, but it has been tested and optimized with GPT-4-32k for improved speed and better results.
 	- It requires 2 small requests for your app's base and 1 request per section you provide.
 	- Friday employs esbuild behind the scenes for every app created by it.

 ### Links
 - **Author:** [Amirreza Salimi](https://twitter.com/amirsalimiiii)